aome510/hackernews-TUI/README.md

 ### User-defined shortcuts

-Shortcuts in each `View` are full customizable, for futher information about the supported keys and the corresponding functionalities, please refer to the `[keymap.*]` sections in the example config file by running `hackernews_tui --example-config`.
+Shortcuts in each `View` are full customizable, for futher information about the supported keys and the corresponding functionalities, please refer to the **user-defined key bindings** sections in the example config file by running `hackernews_tui --example-config`.

 ## Roadmap